 The MAC-Pinning function helps to increase security.
 Consider an example:

 Clients working with the server are connected to the switch.
-The attacker (A) wants to impersonate a server (B) in order to intercept user messages.
-To do this, the attacker starts sending messages to the hosts, replacing his MAC address (MAC spoofing) with the MAC address of the server, trying to impersonate the server and forcing the switch to update the MAC table entry.
-If the MAC Pinning function is enabled on the switch port to which the server is connected, the switch will not update its MAC table and clients will send data to the source server, and the attacker’s attempt to impersonate the server will fail.
+The attacker (A) wants to impersonate a server (B) to intercept user messages.
+To do this, the attacker starts sending messages to the hosts, replacing his MAC address (MAC spoofing) with the server's MAC address, trying to impersonate the server and forcing the switch to update the MAC table entry.
+If the MAC Pinning function is enabled on the switch port to which the server is connected, the switch will not update its MAC table, and clients will send data to the source server, and the attacker’s attempt to impersonate the server will fail.